 As an opaque identifier, the origid claim does not convey any SP or customer information in and of itself barring the sharing of origid decoding lists among SPs (not currently envisioned).
 It may be used in the originating SP network logging and call detail records to aid local traceback searches, and a terminating SP may include the value in traceback requests to help it determine a relationship between multiple calls from the same originating SP.
 The origid may also be used to signal traffic that can be correlated by terminating SP analysis functions.

-The text of the SHAKEN standard ([Ref 1] 5.2.4) implies that for calls where both the customer and its TN authorization have been determined (‘A’ attestation level), the calling TN will provide sufficient correlation to the customer/traffic source that an origid at the granularity of a customer may not be needed.
+The text of the SHAKEN standard (ATIS-1000074 5.2.4) implies that for calls where both the customer and its TN authorization have been determined (‘A’ attestation level), the calling TN will provide sufficient correlation to the customer/traffic source that an origid at the granularity of a customer may not be needed.
 The implication for the other levels of attestation, where an explicit TN authorization lookup has not been applied or has not determined that there is authorization, then the origid should specifically be at the granularity of a customer or other identified traffic source (e.g. gateway peer or node).
 Note that in practice the origid and its granularity may be determined by the characteristics of a traffic source or point of origin in the SP network and not be dependent on a subsequently determined attestation value.

 Over time, origid values populated at the granularity of individual customers for personal or small business service, when combined with calling patterns, could reveal information to other SPs and parties in the SHAKEN ecosystem regarding customer identity, personal relationships and/or business relationships that may not be obvious from calling/called numbers alone.
 The industry should consider whether or not this may raise privacy issues.
 One possible solution to this might be to use a persistent, but not permanently assigned value, such as for a 24-hour period or the length of a SIP registration, which may be long enough for an analytics function to make correlations without exposing a permanent reference to the individual customer.